 Winter Olympics 2018

-USA, UK, Australia, Qatar, France, Germany
+USA, UK, Australia, Middle East, France, Germany

 Discovery Networks / NEP UK